abrielequdsi/abrielequdsi/README.md

 <div  >

- **🔭 I'm currently working at: **
+ **🔭 I'm currently working at:**
--  University of Warwick since 2020
+-  University of Warwick 🎓
--  Vortex.so company since 2020
+-  Vortex.so company 🏢

 </div>